NCAR/geocat-applications/index.rst

-.. geocat-comp documentation master file, created by sphinx-quickstart on Mon Aug 19 14:29:04 2019.
+.. geocat-applications documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.